liong-t/aiap12_group1_sharing/draft2.md

 ```
 ![cat1](https://user-images.githubusercontent.com/107524206/228105651-d1a42898-c270-4061-82c5-d5b183203080.png)

-As you can see above, our prompt "a photo of a cat on a beach" generates exactly that
+As you can see above, our prompt "a photo of a cat on a beach" generates exactly that.

 ### a) Multiple images from the same prompt
 A different image is generated each time you pass in the prompt, even if it's the same one.
 So if you wanted multiple different pictures of cats at beaches, you could do this

-Create a helper function to display multiple images in a grid
+Create a helper function to display multiple images in a grid:
 ```
 # Helper function to create image grid
 from PIL import Image